SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/add-email-template.md

 1. (optional) Edit the name of the template in the **Name** field.
 You can also add the template name in other languages by clicking ![icon][img1] (see [Translation][1]).

-2. Enter the title of th[e e-mail in the **Subject** field.
+2. Enter the title of the email in the **Subject** field.
 You can also add the subject in other languages by clicking ![icon][img1] (see [Translation]][1]).

-3. Select **Use signature in new e-mail** to add your signature to new e-mails.
+3. Select **Use signature in new email** to add your signature to new e-mails.
 If you do not have a personal signature, the system signature will be used.

-4. Select **Show e-mail dialog** to display the **New e-mail** dialog when you create a new e-mail based on this template.
-In this dialog you can enter data such as company, contact, project etc, which is needed if the e-mail template contains template variables.
+4. Select **Show email dialog** to display the **New email** dialog when you create a new email based on this template.
+In this dialog you can enter data such as company, contact, project etc, which is needed if the email template contains template variables.

 5. Optionally, type in a description of the template in the **Description** field.